center-for-threat-informed-defense/attack_to_cve/methodology.md

 ![/cve-2018-17900-mapping-example.png](/cve-2018-17900-mapping-example.png)

-> Yokogawa STARDOM Controllers FCJ, FCN-100, FCN-RTU, FCN-500, All versions R4.10 and prior, have Unsecure Credentials which could allow an attacker to gain access to Valid Accounts by Exploiting the Public-Facing Application.
+> Yokogawa STARDOM Controllers FCJ, FCN-100, FCN-RTU, FCN-500, All versions R4.10 and prior, have Unsecured Credentials which could allow an attacker to gain access to Valid Accounts by Exploiting the Public-Facing Application.

 # Vulnerability type mappings